oVirt/ovirt-site/source/release/3.6/index.html.md

 ### oVirt Image Uploader

 **oVirt 3.6.0 Beta**
+ - [engine-image-uploader] Misleading error msg when wrong path for image is used
  - [RFE] Provide more informative error messages for iso-uploader failures **oVirt 3.6.0 Alpha**
  - [RFE] add progress bar to image uploader